5 Ways That 3D Printing Is Changing the Global Construction Industry

 Often as automation and mechanization rise, prices drop.
 3D printing is an affordable way to create housing for the impoverished in need of adequate shelter.

-- Improved Project Planning: An important part of every project plan is the design.
+An important part of every project plan is the design.
 With 3D printing, companies will be able to quickly and inexpensively create models to have a visual representation of the project as well as help pinpoint problem areas and avoid delays.

-- Clarify Client Expectations: Now construction professionals and their customers will be able to communicate clearly and efficiently.
-Even if the customer has no architectural background, he will be better able to express his needs and ensure that everyone is on the same page.
-Much of a clients expectations come from an idea, and 3D printing makes it simple to materialize that idea beyond the dated method of pencil and paper.
+With 3D printing, construction professionals and their customers can communicate more clearly and efficiently.
+Even a customer with no architectural background can better express his needs and ensure that everyone is on the same page.
+Much of a client's expectations come from an idea, and 3D printing makes it simple to materialize that idea beyond the dated method of pencil and paper.

-Among those calling for construction professionals to take advantage of the potential of 3D printing is University of Southern California professor, Behrokh Khoshnevis, creator of Contour Crafting.
-In a Ted Talk he gave in 2012, he said “If you look around yourself, pretty much everything is made automatically today—your shoes, your clothes, home appliances, your car… The only thing that is still built by hand are these buildings.”
+Among those calling for construction professionals to take advantage of the potential of 3D printing is University of Southern California professor Behrokh Khoshnevis, creator of Contour Crafting.
+In a Ted Talk he gave in 2012, he said, “If you look around yourself, pretty much everything is made automatically today—your shoes, your clothes, home appliances, your car….The only thing that is still built by hand are these buildings.”
 And later: “Construction, as we know it today, is wasteful, costly, and often over budget.”

 3D printing will most likely not solve the construction industry’s skilled worker shortage, recruit up and coming talent, or remove human error in planning construction projects.
 It seems clear that 3D printing presents promising opportunities for the construction industry to become both greener and more cost-effective, often by considerable margins.
 As 3D printing research continues to develop, it will be exciting to see the benefits the technology will have on the many facets of the construction industry.